Session Management

 goose will search your session history and show relevant conversations with context from matching sessions.

-This functionality requires the built-in Chatrecall extension to be enabled (it's enabled by default).
+This functionality requires the built-in Chatrecall extension to be enabled.

 Search Session Data Directly